Skip to main content

 What is AI LQA?

-AI-powered Linguistic Quality Assurance (AI LQA) uses large language models (LLMs) to perform detailed translation quality evaluation, similar to human LQA evaluators.
+AI LQA uses large language models to perform detailed translation quality evaluation, similar to what a human LQA evaluator does:

 Source: "The annual report is due by December 31."
 Translation: "Der Jahresbericht muss bis zum 31.
 Januar vorgelegt werden."
 AI LQA Output: - Error 1: Mistranslation (Accuracy) - "December" translated as "Januar" (January) - Severity: Major - Penalty: 5 points - MQM Score: 95